About Clare

 My Approach & Philosophy

-My work is shaped by my own journey of healing from early relational trauma—a process that at times felt more challenging, shaming, and tumultuous than it needed to be.
+My work is shaped by my own journey of healing from early relational trauma—a process that at times has felt more challenging, shaming, and tumultuous than it needed to be.
 I know firsthand that being a client can be bloody hard work, and I believe that your commitment should be recognised and celebrated.

 My mission is to clear the path for you, should you choose to walk it.